oracle/graphpipe/docs/serving-onnx.md

 # Serving ONNX and caffe2 models
-At present, the options for serving onnx and caffe2 models over the network are somewhat limited.
+At the time we started Graphpipe, the options for serving onnx and caffe2 models over the network were somewhat limited.
 The primary open source server of which we are aware is mxnet-model-server, which is a python+json inference server.

+For our purposes, we wanted a server that was more flexible and higher performance.
 Here are some of the benefits of serving your onnx/caffe2 models with graphpipe:

 * Efficient (and standardized) protocol - our Flatbuffers based protocol is -much- faster than json, which makes it suitable for broader array of